 Carol Ramsden has specialised in public rights of way law for over 30 years and joined Birketts in 2005 as Rights of Way Executive.
-She is now a Senior Associate, helping clients with the wide variety of problems created by the complex and archaic nature of much public rights of way legislation.
+She is now a Consultant, helping clients with the wide variety of problems created by the complex and archaic nature of much public rights of way legislation.

 Her special focus is on securing changes to the existing public rights of way network.
 Recorded and claimed routes can severely affect the privacy and security of private dwellings, impact adversely on the needs of modern agriculture and constrain – or even defeat - development.
 Her clients range from private individuals to large country estates and farms, and from self-builders to national house builders.
 She has an enviable record of achieving changes by knowledgeable and effective consultation and negotiation – and avoiding public inquiries.